amitkumardube/terraform-deep-dive/README.md

 <b> Workspaces in terraform </b>
 - Workspaces help in managing multiple environment.
 - They help you segregate your state file for each environment.
+- Terraform by default has a ```default``` workspace.
+This workspace can never be deleted.
-- ```terraform workspaces new dev``` - this will create a new workspace dev.
+- ```terraform workspaces new dev``` - this will create a new workspace dev and will switch to that workspace.
+- Once there are additional workspaces, terraform stores the state file under terraform.tfstate.d/<workspace_name>/terraform.tfstate file.
-- The current workspace value is always stored in `terraform.workspace` variable and can be accessed from there.
+- The current workspace value is always stored in `terraform.workspace` variable and can be accessed from there during interpolation.

 <b> Importing Configuration under Terraform management using terraform import </b>
 - If you have already existing infrastructure which you like to bring under Terraform management, it's possible via terraform import.